Budapest is among the prettiest cities in Europe, but is real estate investment in Budapest a good idea?

 Nationalistic Hungarians claim it as their own work and proof of their genius.
 European liberals claim it as a demonstration of their solidarity and moral superiority.
 In reality, the small business owners of Utrecht and Stuttgart contributed more than their fair share to rebuilding Hungary.

-The impact of covid and the war in Ukraine on real estate in Ukraine
+The impact of COVID and the war in Ukraine on the Budapest real estate market.

 When Covid hit, Hungary was one of the harshest countries in the EU regarding border control, effectively shutting itself off from other EU countries for non-business-related trips.
 Its internal measures were less harsh than most, but from a real estate point of view, the market took a severe hit in the central areas of Pest.